 - 11.5.
 Long shorts, leggings or trousers may be worn, skirts are also permitted. - 11.6.
 Shoes: the performer may perform either bare foot or with gymnastic/dance sole protectors/ballet shoes/trainers.
 Heels or boots are not permitted.
-Other footwear may be worn at the discretion of the head judge. - 11.7.
+Other footwear may be worn at the discretion of the master judge. - 11.7.
 Costumes should not include: - Underwear. - Transparent clothing that does not cover the breast, pelvis and gluteal area. - Leather, latex, PVC or rubber. - Metal parts. - Anything that interferes with the performance or can be considered a health and safety issue. - Oil or cream on any part of the body. - 11.8.
 Outer costumes such as jackets, capes and hats may be removed, providing that the competitor is suitably dressed underneath.
 Failure to adhere to these rules may result in disqualification. - 11.9.
 Costumes must be free from sponsor logos. - 11.10.
 No Offensive Tattoos permitted: symbols of supremacy and racism, or offensive images of violence.
-Inappropriate tattoos must be covered with a plain bandage.
-Tattoo makeup is not permitted.
+Inappropriate tattoos must be covered with a plain bandage. - 11.11.
+No handbags / bags of any kind are allowed on stage during the medal ceremony.
+A tracksuit must be worn during the medal ceremony. - 11.12.
+All performers and their IPSF-registered coaches must have tracksuits according to the requirements set out below: - National Tracksuits for use during WAAC must follow the rules set out in the Tracksuit Appendix, released as a separate document.
+Please refer to this document for all tracksuit rules and regulations.